 This speedy skillet dish features browned boneless pork chops and rice simmered in an easy-to-make sweet and sour sauce.

-cost per recipe: $6.88
+cost per recipe: $7.08

 The price is determined by the national average.

-boneless pork chop, 3/4-inch thick each (about 1 pound)
+boneless pork chop, 3/4-inch thick (about 1 pound)

-cup apricot preservesor orange marmalade
+cup apricot preserves

 tablespoon Dijon-style mustard

-Stir the broth, preserves and mustard in the skillet and heat to a boil.
-Reduce the heat to low.
-Stir in the rice.
-Return the pork to the skillet.
+Stir the preserves and mustard in a small bowl.
+Stir half the preserve mixture into the rice mixture.
+Return the pork to the skillet and top with the remaining preserve mixture.
 Cover and cook for 10 minutes or until the pork is cooked through and the rice is tender.